gameblabla/CSE2/README.md

 ## Building

-The project is currently built 'the Linux way':
+The main way to build the project is 'the Linux way':

 Just run 'make' in the base directory, preferably with some of the following settings: